-- 1. Monitor progress with EITI implementation by reviewing the Implementation Progress Reports (IPRs) prepared by the International Secretariat. - Review the impact of the EITI at the country level, identify innovations and promote good practice to implementing countries to strengthen EITI implementation and systematic disclosures.
+- 1. Monitor progress with EITI implementation by reviewing the Implementation Progress Reports (IPRs) prepared by the International Secretariat. - 2.
+Review the impact of the EITI at the country level, identify innovations and promote good practice to implementing countries to strengthen EITI implementation and systematic disclosures.
 This includes considering the findings of EITI reporting, assessments for Validation and other documentation of outcomes from national EITI processes. - 3.
-Monitor the quality of EITI disclosures including through annual and thematic reviews of EITI reporting. - 4.
-Monitor deadlines for EITI reporting and make recommendations on suspension where countries have not met the deadlines set out in Articles 2, 3 and 6 in Section 4 of the EITI Standard on Board oversight of implementation. - 5.
-Review requests for lifting suspensions and make recommendations to the EITI Board in accordance with Article 8 in Section 4 of the EITI Standard on Board oversight of implementation. - 6.
-Review extension requests submitted by implementing countries and make recommendations to the EITI Board in accordance with Article 7 in Section 4 of the EITI Standard on Board oversight of implementation. - 7.
-Review requests for adapted implementation and make recommendations to the EITI Board in accordance with Article 1 in Section 4 of the EITI Standard on Board oversight of implementation and the Board's limited engagement policy. - 8.
-Consider any emerging policy issues related to the EITI Standard, based on global developments, trends in EITI countries and demands from stakeholders in implementing countries.
+Monitor the quality of EITI disclosures, including through annual and thematic reviews of EITI reporting. - 4.
+Monitor deadlines for EITI reporting and make recommendations on suspension where countries have not met the deadlines set out in Article 2 of Section 1 on Board oversight of EITI implementation, Part 2 of the 2023 EITI Standard. - 5.
+Review requests for lifting suspensions and make recommendations to the EITI Board in accordance with Article 8 of Section 1 on Board oversight of EITI implementation, Part 2 of the 2023 EITI Standard. - 6.
+Review extension requests related to EITI reporting submitted by implementing countries and make recommendations to the EITI Board in accordance with Article 7 of Section 1 on Board oversight of EITI implementation, Part 2 of the 2023 EITI Standard. - 7.
+Review requests for adapted implementation and make recommendations to the EITI Board in accordance with Article 1 of Section 1 on Board oversight of EITI implementation, Part 2 of the 2023 EITI Standard.

+- 8. Review and provide input to the Validation Committee, where appropriate, on requests for extensions to Validation deadlines in accordance with article 7 of section 1 on Board oversight of EITI implementation, Part 2 of the 2023 EITI Standard. - Consider any emerging policy issues related to the EITI Standard, based on global developments, trends in EITI countries and demands from stakeholders in implementing countries.